silinternational/simplesamlphp-module-mfa/README.md

         // ...
     ],

-The `accountNameAttr` parameter represents the SAML attribute name which has the user's account name stored in it.
-In certain situations, this will be displayed to the user, as well as being used in log messages.
+The `employeeIdAttr` parameter represents the SAML attribute name which has the user's Employee ID stored in it.
+In certain situations, this may be displayed to the user, as well as being used in log messages.

 The `loggerClass` parameter specifies the name of a PSR-3 compatible class that